designstem/fachwerk/docs/content/music.md

 ### Draw the beats

 How to represent those 1/8 beats visually?
-The classic approach is to show show them in line as in classic analog sequencers and drum machines.
+The traditional approach is to show show them in line as in classic [analog sequencers](http://www.vintagesynth.com/arp/arpseq.php) and [drum machines](https://en.wikipedia.org/wiki/Roland_TR-808).

 <f-artboard width="300" height="50">
 	<f-circle